 Japanese Knotweed: the two words that property buyers and sellers dread to hear across the UK.
-Here we will explain all that you need to know about this invasive plant including how to identify the plant, how it can affect your property and ways in which you could safely remove it.
+Here we will explain all that you need to know about this invasive plant including what is Japanese Knotweed, how to identify the plant, how it can affect your property and ways in which you could safely remove it.

 What is Japanese knotweed?

 This plant is native to Japan, China, Korea and many other Asian countries.
 It was brought to the UK as a decorative garden plant in 1900’s and has since spread rapidly across the country.
 It is known to spread vigorously once planted and can be found growing near water sources such as lakes and ponds, and also near building and houses and particularly near railway lines across the UK.

 Japanese knotweed has very distinctive characteristics and you can spot it by looking for the following:

 - They grow with a thick stem which often resembles bamboo (this can vary season to season) and grows in a Zig Zag pattern.

 - They have smooth green coloured leaves with a pointed tip which grows from the stem.